Noviel/webpack-features/README.md

     // - less
     cssPreprocessor = null,

-    // patterns to exclude from loader
+    // patterns to exclude from style loaders cssExclude = false,

-    cssExclude = false,
+    // patterns to exclude from babel transformations babelExclude = /node_modules/

     // string will be used as a library name,
     // allow to create React-based libraries